Paul Stamets: Mycological interest

 Stamets credits his late brother, John, with stimulating his interest in mycology, and studied mycology as an undergraduate student.
 Having no academic training higher than a bachelor's degree, Stamets is largely self-taught in the field of mycology.

 Stamets received the 'Bioneers' Award from the Collective Heritage Institute in 1998 and the 'Award for Contributions to Amateur Mycology' from the North American Mycological Association in 2013.
 He also received an Invention Ambassador (2014–2015) award from the American Association for the Advancement of Science (AAAS).

 In popular culture

 Stamets plays a significant part in the 2019 documentary film Fantastic Fungi, and edited the film's official companion book, Fantastic Fungi: Expanding Consciousness, Alternative Healing, Environmental Impact.

 The character Lieutenant Commander Paul Stamets on the CBS series Star Trek: Discovery was named after the real Stamets.
 The fictional version is an astromycologist and engineer aboard the USS Discovery, and is credited with discovering how to navigate a mycelial network in space using a "spore drive".

-Stamets has made four appearances in the popular podcast The Joe Rogan Experience.